NotAShelf/nvf/docs/release-notes/rl-0.7.md

 - Replace `vim.lsp.nvimCodeActionMenu` with `vim.ui.fastaction`, see the
   breaking changes section above for more details

+- Add a `setupOpts` option to nvim-surround, which allows modifying options that aren't defined in nvf.
+Move the alternate nvim-surround keybinds to use `setupOpts`.

 [Neovim documentation on `vim.cmd`]: https://neovim.io/doc/user/lua.html#vim.cmd()

 - Make Neovim's configuration file entirely Lua based.
 This comes with a few